 And for the first time, an animal was cloned successfully.

 In 1996, we sadly mourned the death of rapper, Tupac Shakur.

 This also marked the year Robert Downey Jr. became a serious risk.
 He was arrested for drunk driving and possession of drugs and a weapon.
 The next year, Downey violated parole and spent six months in jail.
 Two DUIs and another drug possession arrest followed.

 The world was convinced his career was over.

-No longer a convict, Downey is now the world’s highest paid actor and one of the most respected talents.
+No longer a convict, Downey is now the world’s highest-paid actor and one of the most respected talents.
 He’s a producer, filmmaker and co-head of his own production company.
 Robert Downey Jr. credits his success to being drug-free.
-Most would agree.